dyazincahya/awesome-nativescript/README.md

 - [Brightness](https://github.com/NativeScript/plugins/blob/main/packages/brightness) - A plugin that get and set the device's brightness level.
 - [Camera](https://github.com/NativeScript/plugins/blob/main/packages/camera) - A plugin that allows you to take a picture and optionally save it on the device storage.
 - [Clipboard](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-clipboard) - A NativeScript plugin that provides simple APIs to copy to and read from the system clipboard on Android and iOS.
-- [Color Wheel](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-color-wheel) - A NativeScript plugin that allows you to use a color wheel to select colors.

 - [Compass](https://github.com/modos189/nativescript-compass) - A NativeScript plugin that provides native compass functionality for both Android and iOS platforms.
 The plugin uses native sensor fusion algorithms and optimizes performance by minimizing JavaScript ↔ Native bridge calls.
 - [Contacts](https://github.com/NativeScript/plugins/blob/main/packages/contacts) - A plugin that allows you to access Contacts directory on iOS and Android.
 You can pick a contact, update it, delete it, or add a new one.
 - [Downloader](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-downloader) - Is a NativeScript plugin used to download files from the internet directly to the user's device, with support for a progress bar, pause/resume functionality, and management of downloaded files.